keewon/corb_chrome75_test/README.md

  C. When B is successful, kill the app.
 Relaunch the app.
 Click the button 2~3 times again.

- D. When 'Welcome#index' is not changed to the JSON data, it means CORB happened.
+ D. When 'Welcome#index' is changed to `warning: response is zero length`, it means CORB happened.
     You may connect desktop chrome inspector (chrome://inspect#devices) and reclick the button.
     Once CORB happened, it happens until you clear app data even you relaunch the app.